bomberstudios/me/about.md

 title: About Me
 ---

 Hi!
-I'm Ale Muñoz, a digital toolsmith who loves writing code to help people do more with less work (i.e: I'm a Good Lazy™).
+I'm Ale Muñoz, a digital toolsmith who loves building things that help people do more with less work (i.e: I'm a Good Lazy™).

 I work for [Sketch](https://sketch.com), but you may have used some of the stuff I've created over the years (especially if you've written ActionScript or used Adobe Fireworks).